ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-selection/index.md

 ## Example: Click Selection

-The example below shows both simple 'click' selection as well as multiple 'shift-click' selections.
+The example below shows both simple 'click' selection and multiple 'shift-click' selections.

 - **Single 'Click' Selection** - when you click on a leaf level row, the row is selected.
 - **Multiple 'Shift-Click' Selections** - select a leaf row (single click) and then 'shift-click' another leaf row within the same group to select all rows between that range.